Can I Use a Loan to Pay for a Funeral?

 So why are people going into debt just to send off their dearly departed?
 Funerals are expensive, that’s why.

-According to data from the National Funeral Directors Association (NFDA), the median cost of a funeral burial in 2021, the last data available, was $7,848 — and only about $1,000 less for funerals with cremations.
+According to data from the National Funeral Directors Association (NFDA), the median cost of a traditional funeral burial is currently $8,300 — and about $2,000 less for funerals with cremations.

 Caskets alone can cost thousands of dollars.
-What’s more, most funeral homes still require them to be placed in a concrete burial vault to make landscaping easier — to the tune of another $1,500 or so.
+What’s more, most funeral homes still require them to be placed in a concrete burial vault to make landscaping easier — to the tune of another couple of thousand dollars or so.

 That might explain why people are becoming more interested in green, or natural, burials, which can cost significantly less.
-Depending on the specific services and location, the total bill could be as little as $500.
+Depending on the specific services and location, the total bill currently averages $2,600.

 Still, it makes sense that some bereaved people end up turning to funeral loans to get through this time, which is tough both emotionally and financially.